Updated: June 1, 2020

 In other words, those who have conspiracy-minded friends, family, or co-workers should know that federal disaster guidelines do NOT provide for an unlimited period of National Guard activation with no end.

 Deploying Guard troops is NOT a precursor to some kind of federal takeover, and there is no mechanism in place for establishing some kind of quasi-military rule over the country using National Guard, Reserve, or active duty troops as the mechanism for enforcing such an environment.

 In fact, federal guidelines include a requirement that there be clearly defined conditions that will force the drawdown of a mobilization once the immediate threats or problems have been dealt with.

-Other Ways the Military is Responding to the Coronavirus
+Other Ways the Military Has Responded to the Coronavirus

 - President Trump authorized the Army, Navy, Air Force, and Coast Guard to recall up to 1,000,000 reserve troops for up to two years to battle coronavirus.
 The Executive Order (EO) did not who would be recalled but it is believed these individuals would be from the Inactive Ready Reserves.
 This EO is an authorization to do so but it is not an to order to do.

 - Two Navy hospital ships, the USNS Comfort and USNS Mercy were prepared for deployment “as needed to assist potentially overwhelmed counties with acute patient care.

 - The U.S. Air Force flew 500,000 swabs for COVID-19 testing kits from Italy to Memphis, Tennessee.

 - There is the possibility the Army Corps of Engineers will be used to convert or construct new, temporary medical facilities.